 This is part of the Successful Businesses Interview Series, where I feature successful businesses that are making a difference in others’ lives.

-The seventh interview in our Successful Businesses Interview Series features Groupon Singapore, the most popular deal-of-the-day website in Singapore, and part of Groupon conglomerate worldwide.
+The seventh and last interview in our Successful Businesses Interview Series features Groupon Singapore, the most popular deal-of-the-day website in Singapore, and part of Groupon conglomerate worldwide.

 If you’ve not heard of Groupon, it’s taking the consumer market by storm.
 Launched only 3 years ago (2008), Groupon now serves more than 150 markets in North America and 100 markets in Europe, Asia and South America and has amassed 35 million registered users!
 (Wiki)